edmondscommerce/behat-magento-2-context/README.md

 #Magento Two Context
 ## By [Edmonds Commerce](https://www.edmondscommerce.co.uk)

-Behat contexts to aid testing of Magento 2.x sites
+Behat contexts to aid testing of Magento 2.x sites on both the frontend and admin via blackbox methods only

 ### Installation